karl-cardenas-coding/mywhoop/docs/get-started-server-guide.md

 - Review and complete all the steps in the [Getting Started](/docs/get-started.md) guide.

+- MyWhoop consumes few resources and can be run on a low-powered machine.
+However,  if you are storing the data locally, ensure you have enough disk space to store the data.
+Most daily data downloads are less than 10 KB in size.
+This may vary depending on the amount of activity you track with Whoop.

 - Remote access to a Linux machine or server.

 - Internet access to download the MyWhoop binary.